PEC-CSS/Coding-contests/coDecode_2022/Editorial/E_OneIsEnough.md

   <summary> Tutorial </summary>

+The word integer sequence and array mean the same thing throughout this tutorial.

 We can choose $p = 1$ and $n = 0$.
 We can then do the bitwise operation I was talking in Hint-3.
 From now on, I will treat integer sequence $A$ as a binary integer sequence i.e., it contains only 0 and 1.

 If $A = (-2, -3, 4, 5, -6)$ we will first transform it into $A = (0, 0, 1, 1, 0)$ and then do further operations.